Optimizing Customer Relationships: Fusing Customer Intelligence, Process Efficiency, and Financial Impact

 From there, significance must be determined.
 For example, I did an analysis of customer behavior on a client’s website.
-For one customer segment, viewing the price page was the first and most significant step as many dropped, assumedly because they were price sensitive.
+For one customer segment, viewing the price page was the first and most significant step as many dropped immediately thereafter, assumedly because they were price sensitive.
 For another segment, viewing the pricing page was the last step following a long learning investment.

-Both groups took the same step: they viewed pricing.
+Both groups took the same step: They viewed pricing.
 Taken in isolation, it would have been easy to haunt both with product images.
-For one group, the fate was sealed, for another, the practice could potentially alienate since a purchase decision was likely reached.
+For one group, the fate was sealed, for another, the practice could potentially alienate, since a decision was likely made.

 2. Link Those Key Behaviors

 Once key behaviors are identified, they should be linked together.
 The objective here is to create a sequence.
 Companies must necessarily compensate for non-linear behavior and voids in information by stitching together key moments of interaction.
 It is the only way to use data to create meaning, and understand progress through the decision cycle.